Glee Club Presents: Calmus

 Suggested donation: $15/$5

-This concert will feature a juxtaposition of early and modern, with works by Palestrina, Brumel and Schütz interspersed with the unmistakable sound of John Tavener.
-Our own students will be joining Calmus to perform movements from Antoine Brumel’s incredible ‘Earthquake Mass’ (enjoy the ravishing 12-part sound of this piece here!) and we are all bubbling over with excitement at the prospect of sharing the results of this collaboration with our audience.
+This concert featured a juxtaposition of early and modern, with works by Palestrina, Brumel and Schütz interspersed with the unmistakable sound of John Tavener.
+Our own students joined Calmus to perform movements from Antoine Brumel’s incredible ‘Earthquake Mass’ (enjoy the ravishing 12-part sound of this piece here!) and we are all bubbling over with excitement at the prospect of sharing the results of this collaboration with our audience.
 Endless thanks, as always, to our Glee Club Fund donors for making this possible!

 A perfect blend of sound, precision, lightness and wit.
 These are the hallmarks of Calmus, now one of the most successful vocal groups in Germany.
 The ensemble has forged a refined sound which few groups achieve.
 The wide range of sound colors, the joy in performing that musicians convey on the concert platform, and their varied and imaginative programs are praised by the press time and time again.
 These five Leipzig musicians have won a whole string of international prizes and competitions, including the ECHO Klassik and Supersonic Award, and the reach of their activities is constantly expanding, taking them throughout Europe as well as to North and South America.
 In 2010 the quintet made its debut at Carnegie Hall, New York.